matestack/matestack-ui-bootstrap/README.md

 ----

 `matestack-ui-core` does not have an opinion on styling.
-In contrast, `matestack-ui-bootstap` ships all Bootstrap v5 components as Matestack UI components usable in pure Ruby.
+In contrast, `matestack-ui-bootstrap` ships all Bootstrap v5 components as Matestack UI components usable in pure Ruby.
 Additionally layout and CRUD components help you to build a beautiful web app meeting typical requirements of a data driven web app.

 Don't think about styling anymore and just create admin or application UIs faster than ever before!